Manage data cubes

 To create an access filter:

-- Edit the data cube and click the Access filters tab.
+- Create or edit a data cube and access the Access filters tab.

-- Click New access filter and enter the following details:
+- Click Add access filter and enter the following details:

 - Name: A name for the access filter.